How to buy the right child car seat

 Find out more about Isofix, top tether, support legs and Isofit.

 What are car seat groups?

-Child car seats are bought in two ways, either according to your child's car seat weight group or according to the height of your child.
+Child car seats are bought in two ways: either according to your child's car seat weight group or according to the height of your child.
 So Group 0+ is from 0-13kg – that's from birth to about 12-15 months old.
-It's possible to buy sets that combine one or more groups, for example group 0+/1, 0-18kg or from birth to around four and a half years.
-These are known as multigroup seats.
+It's possible to buy seats that combine one or more groups, for example group 0+/1, 0-18kg, 40-105cm, or from birth to around four-and-a-half years old.
+These are known as multi-group or combination seats.